 - Service Limits: Checks if your AWS account approaches or exceeds service limits for your resources.

-The AWS Personal Health Dashboard organizes issues in three groups: open issues, schedule changes, and other notifications.
-Important to know here is that you'll get EC2 instance retirement/maintenance messages.
+The AWS Personal Health Dashboard organizes issues into three groups: open issues, schedule changes, and other notifications.
+Important to know here is that you’ll get EC2 instance retirement/maintenance messages.

 AWS Service Catalog